A Step-Down Program for Success

 For example, if undergoing detox to treat alcohol addiction, these individuals will have to slowly decrease their substance use, rather than just stop drinking altogether.
 This means they will likely require a longer stay at a treatment facility than an individual who is not being treated for alcohol abuse.

 Residential Treatment, also called Inpatient Treatment, is a program where the patient remains in the treatment facility 24 hours a day, gets intensive treatment at least 4 hours a day, and eats and sleeps in the center.
+A treatment center that requires its patients to stay overnight for their treatment is called a residential facility, generally speaking, though some partial hospitalization programs may offer this feature as well.
 Depending on the individual and the result of the initial assessment, the patient may receive treatment for a period of 30 days, 60 days, or 90 days.

 Some residential treatment facilities include detox as part of the program while others don’t offer this service.
 If a person enrolls in a facility that offers detox, he/she will be transferred straight from detox to residential care.
 However, people attending standalone detox facilities are recommended to attend a residential facility upon discharge.

 Residential treatment is the most highly structured of the levels of care beyond detox, and it includes group and individual therapy as well as alcohol and drug educational sessions.
 Some centers provide medication management while others offer medication-free treatment or a combination of both.

 The various aspects of the inpatient treatment might include:

 - Individual and group counseling.